By Mark Ellis –

 “Jesus showed up in my tent,” he declared to their astonishment.
 “I’m going to get my girls and nobody is going to touch them.”

 Because of Jesus, he was able to successfully extract his girls from the camp, bring them home safely, and persuade the other Yazidi men to take back their daughters without harming them.

 “Six weeks later the camp closed and all the (280) girls went back to their families.
 This is what the gospel does.”

-Now there are many Yazidi young women who visit Novo regularly and receive counseling for trauma healing and discipleship training.
+Now there are many Yazidi young women who receive counseling for trauma healing and discipleship training.